mshadloo/Recommendation-system/README.md

 # Recommendation system using AutoRec
 In this repo, I implemented AutoRec, a colabrative filtering model proposed in the paper [Autoencoders meet collaborative filtering](http://users.cecs.anu.edu.au/~u5098633/papers/www15.pdf) with Keras and tuned hyperparameters of this model using validation set.

+AutoRec is an autoencoder framework for collaborative filtering(CF).
+There are two variants of AutoRec depending on two types of inputs: item-based AutoRec (I-AutoRec) and user-based AutoRec (U-AutoRec).
+I implemented I-AutoRec in this repo.
+I-AutoRec, the input of the model is item-interaction vector.
+For item i, item-interaction vector of i is the ith column of the rating matrix.

 ![](/autorec.png)